Water supply and sanitation in Canada: Standards

-Water Quality Regulatory Framework
+Regulation of quality

 Canada's approach to regulating drinking water quality is highly decentralized, with responsibilities shared among federal, provincial/territorial, and municipal governments.
 Unlike many industrialized nations, Canada does not have legally enforceable drinking water quality standards at the national level.

 At the federal level, Health Canada works with the Federal-Provincial-Territorial Committee on Drinking Water to develop the Guidelines for Canadian Drinking Water Quality (GCDWQ).
 These guidelines establish maximum acceptable concentrations for microbiological, chemical, and radiological contaminants and address physical characteristics of water.
 However, these guidelines are voluntary and non-enforceable.

 Provincial and territorial governments have the primary responsibility for regulating drinking water quality within their jurisdictions.
 They may adopt the federal guidelines in whole or in part and may choose to make them legally binding or keep them as voluntary guidelines.
 This has resulted in considerable heterogeneity across Canadian jurisdictions.
 A comprehensive review found that only 16 of the 94 GCDWQ are consistently applied across all 13 jurisdictions; five jurisdictions use voluntary guidelines, whereas eight use mandatory standards.

 Municipalities and water utilities are typically responsible for ensuring that the water they provide meets the regulatory requirements established by their respective provinces or territories.
 This decentralized approach has been criticized for creating inconsistent drinking water quality standards across Canada, with some advocacy groups calling for national, legally enforceable standards to ensure all Canadians have access to safe drinking water regardless of where they live.